Registration begins Jan 19th at noon.

 How about ADA compliance?

 Cabin 5 has a ramp to the front porch and we are reserving that entire cabin for ADA campers and caregivers.
-The dining hall and dance floor are also wheelchair accessible.
+That hold ends on April 10.
+If there are unused beds in Cabin 5, we will release them on April 11, and they will not be available to people registering at the gate.
+If you’re considering coming to the gathering, need an ADA accommodation but for some reason can’t commit to coming until the very last second, please let us know ahead of time so we can hold a bed for you The dining hall and dance floor are also wheelchair accessible.
 The yurt is ADA accessible, even though it’s up a steep-ish hill.
 We can arrange transport for you up the hill as needed.

 Can I bring an RV?